riyanshibohra/Overtab/PRIVACY.md

 # Privacy Policy for Overtab

-**Last Updated: October 9, 2025**
+**Last Updated: October 12, 2025**

 ## Overview

-Overtab is a privacy-first AI reading assistant that helps you understand web content.
-We are committed to protecting your privacy and being transparent about how our extension works.
+Overtab is a privacy-first AI reading assistant built for the Google Chrome Built-in AI Challenge.
+We help you understand web content using on-device AI.
+We are committed to protecting your privacy and being completely transparent about how our extension works.

+## ⚠️ About the "Read and Change All Your Data" Warning

+When you install Overtab, Chrome shows a warning: **"This extension can read and change all your data on all websites."**

+**Here's the truth:**
+- ✅ Our content scripts run on all websites to detect when you select text or right-click images
+- ✅ They ONLY listen for your interactions (text selection, clicks) - they do NOT read or collect page content
+- ✅ They do NOT track your browsing, scrape data, or send information to our servers (we don't have servers)
+- ✅ AI processing only happens when YOU explicitly trigger it (highlight text, right-click, click extension icon)
+- ✅ The warning is required because our scripts need to work on any website you visit for the tooltip and context menu features

+**What our scripts actually do:**
+1. Detect when you highlight text → show tooltip with AI action buttons
+2. Detect when you right-click an image → add "Describe with Overtab" to context menu
+3. Handle visual indicators for voice commands
+4. Pass your selected text to the extension for AI processing ONLY when you request it

+**What our scripts do NOT do:**
+- ❌ Do NOT read page content automatically
+- ❌ Do NOT track which websites you visit
+- ❌ Do NOT collect or transmit data without your explicit action
+- ❌ Do NOT modify webpage content
+- ❌ Do NOT inject ads or scripts from third parties

 ## Data Collection and Storage

 ### What We Collect
-**We do NOT collect, transmit, or store any personal data on external servers.**
+**We do NOT collect, transmit, or store any personal data on external servers.
+We don't have servers.**

+**Website Content Access:**
+- We ONLY access webpage content when YOU explicitly:
+  - Highlight text and click an AI action (Explain, Simplify, Translate, Proofread)
+  - Right-click an image and select "Describe with Overtab"
+  - Click the extension icon and choose "Explain Page" or "Voice Command"
+- The content is processed immediately and NOT stored anywhere
+- We do NOT track which websites you visit or what you read

+**Data Processing:**
 All data processing happens either:
-1. **On your device** using Chrome's built-in Gemini Nano AI
+1. **On your device** using Chrome's built-in Gemini Nano AI (completely offline, private)
-2. **Through your own API key** if you choose to use OpenAI
+2. **Directly to OpenAI** using your own API key (if you choose to provide one)

 ### Local Storage Only
 The extension stores the following data **locally on your device only**:
-- **User Preferences**: Your settings choices (AI provider, tooltip enabled/disabled, language preferences)
+- **User Preferences**: Your settings (AI provider choice, tooltip enabled/disabled)
-- **OpenAI API Key** (if provided): Encrypted and stored locally in your browser using Chrome's secure storage API
+- **OpenAI API Key** (optional): If you provide one, it's encrypted with AES-GCM and stored locally
-- **History**: Your recent explanations, translations, and AI interactions (stored locally, can be cleared anytime)
+- **History**: Your recent AI interactions (max 10 items, can be cleared anytime, never transmitted)
-- **Session Data**: Temporary data during your browsing session
+- **Session Data**: Temporary data during your browsing session (cleared when you close Chrome)

 **None of this data is transmitted to our servers.
 We don't have any servers.**